PSIRF - changing how the NHS responds to patient safety incidents for learning and improvement

 Primary care services are not required to implement the PSIRF with it being optional instead.
 If they choose to, they should work with their integrated care board (ICB).

-The four aims of PSIRF and how Radar Healthcare can help?
+What are the four aims of PSIRF and how can Radar Healthcare help?

 Learning from a patient safety incident can only happen if there are processes put in place to support the compassionate engagement and involvement of those affected, including patients, their families, and staff.